Incidents and problems are surfacing about Exchange Server, and you like to check the Exchange…

 You did install Exchange Server and want to know how to configure Exchange Server after installation.
 Is this the right approach?
 Not really.
 I recommend you to learn about Exchange Server before you start to install Exchange Server.
 An excellent way is to go through my Exchange Server course available online and for FREE!

 Spend time preparing

-There is a quote that I want to mention what I follow every time:
+There is a quote which I follow every time: